Menu

 • Share This:

 "Rang barse bheege chunarwali / Rang barse….”.
-Rang or colours add an extra dimension, to our daily life and are ingrained in the social fabric of India.
-So is the 'festival of colours'- Holi, which is celebrated with joy, pomp, vigour ,food, music and dance all over India.
+Rang or colours add an extra dimension to our daily life and are ingrained in the social fabric of India.
+So is the 'festival of colours'- Holi, which is celebrated with joy, pomp, vigour, food, music and dance all over India.

 Youngsters go around touching the feet of the elders and seeking their blessings with a pinch of gulaal.
 Different sweet dishes are also prepared and savoured with love.

-When Holi is Celebrated in India in 2024?
+When is Holi celebrated in India in 2024?

-This year Holi is celebrated on 25th March 2024 with Holika Dahan on 24th March 2024.
+This year, Holi is celebrated on 25th March 2024 with Holika Dahan on 24th March 2024.

-Come let's visit the various parts of the country and get a glimpse of the festival in different avatars.
+Come, let's visit the various parts of the country and get a glimpse of the festival in different avatars.

 1. Mathura, Uttar Pradesh